Genewefa/genewefa/README.md

 ### Hi there 👋
-I'm currently learning at Codecademy.
+I'm currently learning with Flavio COPE.
 I have in mind three projects to display whatever skills I'll learn.
 My first project will be a tribute to my late mother.
 The second is a hospitality website.
 The third one is an ecommerce.
 <!--
 **Genewefa/genewefa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.